MoserMichael/pythonimportplayground/README.md

 ### Exceptions that occur during module import

-you get an ImportError exception if a problem occurred during import.
-This can be used to choose alternative versions of a library.
+You get an ImportError exception if the python runtime ran into a problem during import.
+This can be used to choose between alternative versions of a library.

 ```
 try: